 The Company classifies its financial instruments in the following categories: at fair value through profit and loss ("FVTPL"), at fair value through other comprehensive income (loss) ("FVTOCI") or at amortized cost.
 The Company determines the classification of financial assets at initial recognition.
-The classification of debt instruments is driven by the Company's business model for managing the financial assets and their contractual cash flow characteristics.
+The classification of financial instruments is driven by the Company's business model for managing the financial assets and their contractual cash flow characteristics.
 Equity instruments that are held for trading are classified as FVTPL.
 For other equity instruments, on the day of acquisition the Company can make an irrevocable election (on an instrument-by-instrument basis) to designate them as at FVTOCI.
 Financial liabilities are measured at amortized cost, unless they are required to be measured at FVTPL (such as instruments held for trading or derivatives) or if the Company has opted to measure them at FVTPL.

 Financial assets/liabilities Classification

 Cash FVTPL

-Receivables Amortized cost
+Accounts receivable Amortized cost

 Accounts payable and accrued liabilities Amortized cost

 Related party loan Amortized cost

-Notes to the Condensed Consolidated Interim Financial Statements (Unaudited, prepared by management and expressed in Canadian Dollars) For the nine months ended August 31, 2021 ii) Measurement
+Notes to the Consolidated Financial Statements (Expressed in Canadian Dollars) For the year ended November 30, 2021 ii) Measurement